dracula/dracula-theme/README.md

 ## Team

 Dracula is a project created by [Zeno Rocha](https://github.com/zenorocha/) with the help of many awesome [contributors](https://github.com/zenorocha/dracula-theme/graphs/contributors).
-For each code editor theme there's a specific maintainer, that way we can achieve more and more code editors and still keep the quality high.
+For each theme there's a specific maintainer, that way we can support more platforms and still keep a high quality project.

 * [@Ulthes](https://github.com/Ulthes/) - Visual Studio Code
 * [@film42](https://github.com/film42/) - Emacs